amlodipine and olmesartan (Oral route)

 am-LOE-di-peen BES-i-late, ol-me-SAR-tan me-DOX-oh-mil

-Drugs that act directly on the renin-angiotensin system can cause injury or death to the developing fetus when used during pregnancy.
-Stop therapy as soon as possible if pregnancy is detected .
+Drugs with direct action on the renin-angiotensin system can cause injury or death to the developing fetus when used during pregnancy.
+Stop therapy as soon as possible if pregnancy occurs .

 Commonly used brand name(s)

 Therapeutic Class: Antihypertensive

 Pharmacologic Class: Amlodipine

 Chemical Class: Amlodipine